-The question of the origin of the Moon has fascinated man since at least the time when Immanuel Kant first hypothesized that lunar tides should impact the motions of the Moon.
+The Moon has fascinated man since the time of Stonehenge.
 Where did the Moon come from?
-Many people from many scientific fields have weighed in on the subject through the years.
+People from many scientific fields have weighed in on the subject through the ages.
 It was hoped that the Apollo missions would finally answer this long standing mystery.
 But alas the failure to confirm an origin model may have been the greatest scientific disappointment of the Apollo effort.
 There are four major categories of lunar origin models: the binary model, fission model, collision model, and capture model.

 The Binary Model

 The binary model, in some respects, is the simplest and least problematic model and thus is usually considered the default model.
 Binary formation is what would be “expected” in standard solar system formation models, with the moon forming as part of the earth’s nebular cloud.
 Satellites which originate in this manner are called regular satellites.
 Satellites which have unusual orbits, typified by a moon which orbits its planet in a direction opposite to the planet’s direction of rotation or “backwards,” are considered irregular satellites.
 The binary model does not require any “special circumstance” for the formation of the moon; the earth and moon simply formed together out of the same cloud of primordial material.
 The situation of the earth-moon system however, is generally believed to be unique.
 This is why the other three models (the fission model, collision model, and capture model) have been developed to answer some of these unique conditions of the earth-moon system.